 b.
 Facilitate resolution of identified gaps in IMC directions and guidance.

-.
+c.
+Provide guidance when required for issues involving ITAAC maintenance.

 0613-06 CONSTRUCTION INSPECTION PROGRAM INFORMATION MANAGEMENT SYSTEM

-To support the construction inspection program (CIP), the staff developed a application called the Construction Inspection Program Information Management System (CIPIMS).
+To support the construction inspection program (CIP), the staff developed a computer-based application called the Construction Inspection Program Information Management System (CIPIMS).
 CIPIMS is a management tool used to plan, document, organize, and track information collected during inspections.

 Report numbers for all inspections will be assigned as the planned inspections are entered into the Inspection Planning (IP) module of the Reactor Programs System (RPS).
 Instructions for entering data into RPS are contained in IMC-0306, “Information Technology Support for the Reactor Oversight Process.”